 Montana Honorably Discharged Veteran Tuition Waiver

 Find colleges in Montana with our School Finder.
-Use the filters to sort schools by state.

 Housing Benefits for Montana’s Veterans

 The Montana Veterans Home Loan Program offers 30-year, fixed-rate mortgages to active duty and members of the Guard/Reserve.
 These are government-backed mortgages (VA, FHA, USDA).
 There is no purchase price limit, but there is a cap on the loan which may be subject to change annually.
 At press time in 2023, that number is listed at $257,607, but this amount is listed here as a reference only.
 Your experience may vary.

 - You must have served on active duty, Guard, or Reserve, OR;

 - You must be an unremarried surviving spouse of a qualifying service member who was killed in the line of duty.

 - You must be a first-time home buyer or meet the requirements of one (not owning a primary residence in the last three years)